MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/set-up-b2b-site.md

 Once a business partner request is submitted, a confirmation page should be displayed to the user acknowledging their submission.

-To set up and configure the request confirmation page in Commerce site builder, follow these steps.
+To set up and configure the request confirmation page in site builder, follow these steps.

 1. Create a page named "Partner Request Confirmation" using the "Sign-up" template.
 1. In the **Header** slot, add the header fragment that is preconfigured with the site header.